civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(4)** The Minister may, by order, amend Schedule 5 by adding or deleting, in column 1, the name of any substance or by adding or deleting, in column 2, the name of any class of cannabis in respect of any substance referred to in column 1.

+### Review and Report

+### Section 151.1

+  **(1)** Three years after this section comes into force, the Minister must cause a review of this Act and its administration and operation to be conducted.

+  **(2)** The Minister must cause a report of the review to be laid before each House of Parliament on any of the first fifteen days on which that House is sitting after the review is completed.

 ## Transitional Provisions and Related, Consequential and Coordinating Amendments